ivan-hc/ArchImage/README.md

 ### Step 2: run the script
 Finally you've finished and you're ready to run the final script.
 This will automatically build all the stuff starting from the less options you've decided.

-# Suggestion
-At line 88 of the script it is possible to manually add the list of files and folders to delete, check the contents of "AppDir" (the folder of the AppImage to be created), JuNest is installed in `$PROGRAM.AppDir/.junest` and is equivalent to the root of the Arch Linux guest.

 # Compared to classic AppImage construction
 In the past AppImages were built using .deb packages or guessing instructions to make them work.
 With the "ArchImage" method all you have to do is the reverse, i.e. "delete" what is no longer needed.